OnesAndZer0s/hid-desc/README.md

 ## TODO
 - [ ] Add documentation
 - [ ] Add a way to parse HID Descriptor from a binary array
-- [ ] Add a way to generate HID Report from Descriptor?
+- [ ] Add a way to generate a HID Report from a HID Descriptor